-Effective March 19, 2020, airport services are available by appointment only, in an effort to practice recommended social distancing protocols.
+Effective May 1, 2020, airport services are available by appointment only, in an effort to practice recommended social distancing protocols.
 To schedule an appointment, please email email@example.com or call (208) 446-1860.
 Please note that these changes affect administrative services only; airport operations are continuing as usual.
-These steps were taken out of an abundance of caution for the health and safety of our tenants, especially those who are part of the vulnerable categories for this virus.
+We are continuing appointment-only service out of an abundance of caution for the health and safety of our tenants, especially those who are part of the vulnerable categories for this virus.

 • ASSESSOR’S OFFICE

-Effective March 19, 2020, services are available by appointment only, in order to help us maintain operational capacity.
+As of May 1, 2020, services remain available by appointment only, in order to help us maintain operational capacity.
 Please know that many of the services our department provides can be handled by phone or via email.
 If you have general property ownership/valuation questions, need to complete an exemption application (homeowner’s, timber, agricultural) or tax reduction benefit application (circuit breaker, disabled veteran), or need other assistance, please call (208 ) 446-1500 or email firstname.lastname@example.org for assistance.
 You can view our press release in the section below.

 • BOARD OF COMMISSIONERS